Personal pronouns - Order of pronouns

 Are there any more of them?

-Is it true that he dedicated the book to his parents?
-Yes, he dedicated it to them.
+Has he still not paid back the money to his parents?
+Yes, he has paid it back to them.

 Il faut absolument que je tonde la pelouse de mes grands-parents demain.
 Je le leur ai promis.